Visit the strange and mysterious Komodo Dragons in Flores

 The Indonesian Rupiah is the currency used on Flores island.
 There are many money changing stations throughout Labuan Bajo and other areas of the island which will happily exchange Euros, Pounds and US Dollar.

-Labuan Bajo has ATMs which accept foreign credit cards and will spit out the equivalent Rupiah.
+Labuan Bajo has ATMs that accept foreign credit cards and will spit out the equivalent Rupiah.
 Traveler’s cheques are difficult to change in Flores, it is advised to bring cash which can be changed or draw money using a Visa or Mastercard.

-There is decent phone service in Labuan Bajo, Maumere and Ende.
+There is a decent phone service in Labuan Bajo, Maumere and Ende.
 Of course, WiFi is available in most cafes, bar, and hotels.